-Let’s look at a couple examples of how awesome this tool is.
+Let’s look at a couple of examples of how awesome this tool is.
 First, you might find metadata giving you clues about an object like in the screenshot below.
 It looks like we found the CIO’s laptop.
 I don’t know about you but if I learn the machine name of the CIO’s computer I can’t resist finding a way to login there and grab their credentials from memory.
 That would typically be a pretty privileged account as well.

 There may be other attributes with interesting information as well, such as the “info” attribute.
 In the example below, we show an AD record from a real test.
 The data is redacted but suffice it to say the data there is quite sensitive and presents some excellent social engineering opportunities (think password reset)!

 If you need to find high-value target servers then more often than not the organization’s naming convention will help you with that.
 Servers are very frequently named according to their function, eg. with “SQL” or “Sharepoint” in the name.